 The universe that I see 'now' is illustrated in the diagram on the right.
 The condition that an event be included within my event-horizon is that information about it is just at the point of arriving at the place where I am now.
 Such events do not have to be simultaneous from my point of view, nor do they need to be equidistant from me.
 They each simply need to fulfil the condition: r = c × t, viz:

 r1 = c × t1 r2 = c × t2 r3 = c × t3

-where events E1, E2 and E3 occur respectively amounts of time t1, t2 and t3 into my past; that is, before my "now".
+where events E1, E2 and E3 occur amounts of time t1, t2 and t3 respectively back in my past; that is, before my 'now'.